Staying Dry and Warm in the New Year

 Beyond Your Pockets – Keeping Your Hands Warm

 Next, let’s focus on your hands.
 My hands get really cold very fast, so this might not pertain to you.
 I do not like to wear full gloves on photo shoots, preferring to have my fingertips available to control adjustments on my camera.
 During the winter months, I keep fingerless gloves in my Jeep and a pair in my jacket pocket.
 For some reason I’m prone to thinking I don’t need to wear gloves, only to regret the choice once I’m outside; for this reason, it’s important to keep them at the ready.
 Basic fingerless gloves work great for me, as do fingerless glove liners.
-There are many options – here’s one of them:
+There are many options.

 The right full-fingered glove for you depends on your activities.
 A lightweight glove I use for general hiking or outdoor activities is the all-weather glove made by Seirus.
 For snow shoeing I’m a fan of Dakine gloves – the palm construction has held up much better than other gloves I’ve tried and worn out.
 You have many style options with Dakine: I prefer the style that fits up over my jacket sleeve: